In-line Fuel Injection Pump |

 Operation-

 The system of operation of the pump element, which is comprised of the plunger and barrel, is shown in Fig. When the plunger is at BDC as at (a), oil can enter through the barrel ports either by gravity flow from an overhead tank, or force feed from a fuel feed pump, the latter being the most usual arrangement. ln, a primed. the system, the barrel, and the pipes. leading from the pump to the injectors, are full of the pump plunger reaches the position (b), a certain amount of fuel is pushed back through the barrel ports until the plunger reaches the position (b) where the top land of the plunger has closed both ports.
 The fuel above the plunger is then trapped, and its only outlet is via the delivery valve which is mounted on top of the pump barrel.
 The pressure exerted by the rising plunger upon the oil causes this to lift the valve and enter the pipe which connects the pump to the injectors.
-As this is itself already full of oil, the extra oil that is being pumped in at the pump end causes a rise in pressure throughout the line and lifts the nozzle needle.
+As this is itself already full of oil, the extra oil which is being pumped in at the pump end, causes a rise in pressure throughout the line and lifts the nozzle needle.

-Here the lower edge of the control helix has uncovered the barrel port, thus allowing fuel to be bypassed back to the suction chamber (which is under very much lower pressure than the fuel oil above the plunger) by way of the vertical slot.
+Here the lower edge of the control helix has uncovered the barrel port, thus allowing fuel to be bypassed back to the suction chamber (which is under very much lower pressure than the fuel oil above the plunger) by the way of the vertical slot.
 This causes the delivery valve to shut under the action of this spring, and with the consequent collapse of pressure in the pipeline, the nozzle valve also shuts.
-The plunger stroke is always constant, but that part of it that is pumping is variable.
-Using the helical edge that runs around the plunger, which itself can be rotated within the barrel, it is possible to make this point of cut-off earlier, or later, in the stroke-compare positions shown at (c), (d) and (e) which show full load, half load and idling respectively.
+The plunger stroke is always constant, but that part of it that is actually pumping is variable.
+Using the helical edge which runs around the plunger, which itself can be rotated within the barrel, it is possible to make this point of cut-off earlier, or later, in the stroke-compare positions shown at (c), (d) and (e) which show full load, half load and idling respectively.
 To stop the engine, the plunger is turned so that the verticle slot coincides with the barrel port during the whole of the plunger stroke shown, thus no fuel is delivered.
 The position of the plunger stroke at which the helical edge will uncover the port is adjustable by rotating the plunger axially using a toothed quadrant which is clamped to a sleeve having slots engaging the vanes of the plunger at its lower end.

 The toothed quadrant meshes with a rack provided on the control rod which similarly actuates all the pump elements in the unit and is externally connected either to the governor or other controls by suitable linkage.